hegoimanzano/ICASCM2025/01_build_model.md

 pyCSH creates automatic plots with the characteristics of the **bulk** C–S–H. Note that the Ca/Si or w/Si ratio of the simulation box with the pore opened does not make sense.
 The generated plots are:

 - **distributions.pdf**: The generated models have a slightly variable chemistry around the desired value.
 The distributions are shown in this file.
-- **X-OH.pdf**: the ratio of Ca-OH/Ca and Si-OH/Si of the generated models as a function of the Ca/Si ratio, and  compared with the experimental data.
+- **X-OH.pdf**: The ratio of Ca-OH/Ca and Si-OH/Si of the generated models as a function of the Ca/Si ratio, and  compared with the experimental data.
-- **MCL.pdf**: the mean chain lengths of the generated models as a function of the Ca/Si ratio, and compared with the experimental data.
+- **MCL.pdf**: The mean chain lengths of the generated models as a function of the Ca/Si ratio, and compared with the experimental data.
-- **water.pdf**: the water content of the generated models, normalized by the silicate content, and compared with the experimental data.
+- **water.pdf**: The water content of the generated models, normalized by the silicate content, and compared with the experimental data.

 pyCSH also generates an **output** folder where you will find several files (# denotes structure number):

 - **prefix_#.log**: Files contain the information about the specific model (composition, size, etc), the "fingerprint" of the model (all the blocks used in the construction and their position in the supercell) and the charge distribution (not all the blocks are neutral, but the final structure is always neutral).
-- **prefix_#.data/vasp/siesta...**: Files containing the atomic structure in the required format.
+- **prefix_#.data/vasp/siesta...**: Files containing the atomic structure in the requested format.

 Check the plots and files.
 Open the `.data` and visualize them with OVITO.
 Select one of the generated models to continue.
-Rename your particle types according to the table below (right menu), change colors and sizes to improve visualization (typically smaller), and create bonds (`Add modification` menu).
+Rename your particle types according to the pyCSH labels that appears in table below using the right panel in OVITO, change colors and sizes to improve visualization (typically smaller), and create bonds (`Add modification` menu).
 Export it from OVITO as `CSHmodel_filled.xyz` in xyz format.
 When exporting, include only the particle types and the atomic coordinates (x, y, z) so that the file can be read by VMD.

 | Type | pyCSH Label | ClayFF Label | Mass (u) | Radius (Å) |